 This Supplement (the "Supplement") is supplemental to, and should be read in conjunction with, (i) the Listing Supplement dated 2 October 2015 (the "Listing Supplement") in respect of the debt issuance programme established by Credit Suisse International ("CSi" or the "Issuer") on 10 August 2006 for the issuance of securities of CSi (the "Securities") (as supplemented from time to time), (ii) any other documents incorporated by reference therein and (iii) in relation to any particular Securities, the Pricing Supplement relating to those Securities.
 Capitalised terms used in this Supplement but not defined herein shall have the meanings ascribed to them in the Listing Supplement.

-Supplement to Listing Supplement dated 30 July 2021
+Supplement to Listing Supplement dated 21 July 2022

-The section in the Listing Supplement entitled "Risks associated with the creditworthiness of the Issuer" shall be replaced with the information below.
+The section in the Listing Supplement entitled "RISK FACTORS" shall be replaced with the information below in its entirety.

 Risks associated with the creditworthiness of the Issuer